ibinti/ibi-the-watch-cat/README.md

 Safety Monitor Watch AI Robot

 I'm excited to share my Safety Monitor Watch AI Robot project.
-This project focuses on developing an AI robot using Adruino, Raspberry Pi and AI model trained on Colab.
+This project focuses on developing an AI robot using Arduino, Raspberry Pi and AI model trained on Colab.

 I'm exploring various aspects of its design and functionality.